Alexs2256/Alexs2256/README.md

 ## Hi there 👋

+My name is Alexander, an I am a computer science graduate student at New Jersery Institute of technology in Newark New Jersey.
+I have interests in all things Python & Data Science!

+- 🔭 I’m currently working on my master's project at NJIT.
+- - 🌱 I’m currently learning advanced Machine Learning concepts

 <!--
 **Alexs2256/Alexs2256** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.